NinjaInShade/validation-form/validatorform/README.md

 The button for testing doesn't lead to anywhere and doesn't submit anywhere.
 To change this -

 - in app.js there is a submitHandler function.
 Customize this to your needs.

+**changing minLength's validation requirement**
+Right now you have to manually enter the number in ValidatorInput.js and will apply to all minLength validations